Python-PyQt/PyQt6-Docs/descriptions/QtCore/QXmlStreamReader-c.rst

 :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` is an incremental parser.
 It can handle the case where the document can't be parsed all at once because it arrives in chunks (e.g. from multiple files, or over a network connection).
 When the reader runs out of data before the complete document has been parsed, it reports a :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.Error.PrematureEndOfDocumentError`.
 When more data arrives, either because of a call to :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.addData` or because more data is available through the network :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.device`, the reader recovers from the :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.Error.PrematureEndOfDocumentError` error and continues parsing the new data with the next call to :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.readNext`.

-For example, if your application reads data from the network using a network access manager, you would issue a network request to the manager and receive a network reply in return.
-Since a QNetworkReply is a :sip:ref:`~PyQt6.QtCore.QIODevice`, you connect its :sip:ref:`~PyQt6.QtCore.QIODevice.readyRead` signal to a custom slot, e.g. ``slotReadyRead()`` in the code snippet shown in the discussion for QNetworkAccessManager.
+For example, if your application reads data from the network using a :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager`, you would issue a :sip:ref:`~PyQt6.QtNetwork.QNetworkRequest` to the manager and receive a :sip:ref:`~PyQt6.QtNetwork.QNetworkReply` in return.
+Since a :sip:ref:`~PyQt6.QtNetwork.QNetworkReply` is a :sip:ref:`~PyQt6.QtCore.QIODevice`, you connect its :sip:ref:`~PyQt6.QtCore.QIODevice.readyRead` signal to a custom slot, e.g. ``slotReadyRead()`` in the code snippet shown in the discussion for :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager`.
 In this slot, you read all available data with :sip:ref:`~PyQt6.QtCore.QIODevice.readAll` and pass it to the XML stream reader using :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.addData`.
 Then you call your custom parsing function that reads the XML events from the reader.

 .. _qxmlstreamreader-performance-and-memory-consumption: